Canvas can be accessed from the university self-service portal. Login and click the Canvas icon.

 Each course that is available to a user is accessed via a colorful course card on the Dashboard.
 The course card contains icons that visually indicate new updates and information is available.

 Often, you will encounter different instances or sections of the same course, whether in the same term or across different terms.
-To help distinguish one instance from another, it helps to create a nickname for each course.
-This nickname will be visible throughout Canvas while keeping the official course name untouched.
+To help distinguish one instance from another, you have two options: create a personal nickname for the course or change it's full name for everyone to see.

 How do I create a nickname for a course? (scroll down to the Create Nickname section of the page)